how to bend angle iron

 After bending due to the position of the rollers on the angle steel inevitably remains a flat angle at the ends of the angle iron.
 This flat part is approximately half the length of the gap between the centers of the lower rollers.

-Although the appearance of a straight part is considered to be a flaw of symmetrical roller with 3 roll section bending machine, their simple structure, comfortable use and low price still make them the most wanted model of roll profile metal section bendind machines.
+Although the appearance of a straight part is considered to be a flaw of symmetrical roller with 3 roll section bending machine, their simple structure, comfortable use, and low price still make them the most wanted model of roll profile metal section bending machines.

 How to reduce the flat part in bending？